This difficult era of the crusades raises many questions for us:

 Next week we will return to our look at Medieval Feudal society, and I hope that the students will be confronted with good questions.

 *I should note that scholars debate when these crusades took place, and whether or not there was one crusade or two.
 A few even doubt whether or not they were children at all, as some believe they may have been a mass of landless unemployed.
-My rendering in class was the traditional story.
+My rendering in class will be the traditional story.